usatlas/docs/jupyter/SLACJupyterExtraFuncs.md

 # Extend functionalities

-Though pip, you can add more package to your python/Jupyter.
+Though pip, you can add more packages to your python/Jupyter.
 The folloing are examples that apply to python3

 ## Install PYCUDA